Random Dynamics of Transcendental Functions: Random Gibbs states

 \subsection{Random Gibbs states}

-The aim of this section is to prove Theorem \ref{thm Gibbs} and to provide some useful estimates.
-Concerning the measures $(\nu_x)_{x\in X}$ from Theorem \ref{thm Gibbs} we will refer to them as both \emph{Gibbs states} or \emph{conformal measures}.
+The aim of this section is to prove Theorem~\ref{thm Gibbs} and to provide some useful estimates.
+Each measure $\nu_x$, $x\in X$, from Theorem~\ref{thm Gibbs} will be called a fiber \emph{Gibbs state} or fiber \emph{conformal measure}.
+The function

+will be, accordingly, called a random Gibbs state or a random conformal measure.
+Likewise, in accrodance with the above, the global measure (see Definition~\ref{random measures} and formula \eqref{1mu_2015_02_03}), will be called a random Gibbs state or a random conformal measure.